-I have assembled this compendium of documents to assist entrepreneurs, directors and companies to structure and operate a Board of Directors.
+I have assembled this compendium of documents to assist entrepreneurs, directors and companies to structure and operate a high-performing Board of Directors.
 These Boards will be proactive and operate at a much higher level of governance than has been typical to date.
-The goal is to improve the performance of the Board, in order to improve the performance of the companies and their management teams, and to increase the success rate of early stage technology companies.
+The goal is to improve the performance of the Board, in order to improve the performance of the companies and their management teams, and to increase the success rate of early-stage technology companies.

 Although these materials may be useful to directors and managers in many jurisdictions, they are written on the basis of Canadian law and practice.